dynatrace-ace/monaco-self-paced-exercises/exercise-instructions/content/03 Configuration Variables/index.md

 2. Navigate to the application definitions stored in `apps/app-one/_config.yaml`

-3. Take a closer look at the `application web` section
+3. Take a closer look at the `# auto-tag` section

     ```yaml
-    # application-web
+      # auto-tag
-    - id: application-app-one
+      - id: tagging-app-one-type-api
         type:
-        api: application-web
+          api: auto-tag
         config:
-        name: app-one
+          name: app-one-tag
-        template: ../shared/application.json
+          template: ../shared/k8s-auto-tag.json
           skip: false
     ```

-    We can see that this section makes use of a template stored in `../shared/application.json`.
+    We can see that this section makes use of a template stored in `../shared/k8s-auto-tag.json`.
 This template is also referenced from `apps/app-two/_config.yaml`

 ### Step 2 - Introduce variables